 7. How to Train a Pitbull Puppy: Be Consistent

-I know that in this busy world it is hard to be there all the time to take the little darling outside, to use the bathroom.
-Consistency is crucial here, the more often the dog uses the potty when he has to go, the less time he will need to learn that this is the right thing to do.
+I know that in this busy world it is hard to be there all the time to take the little darling outside, to use his “potty”.
+Consistency is crucial here, the more often the dog uses the potty when he has to go, the less time he will need to learn that this is the right way to do.

-A few additional tips: Take the dog 10-20 minutes after eating and drinking, before going to bed and right after waking up in the morning and when you come home from work.
+Bring the dog several times a day outside: 10-20 minutes after eating and drinking, before going to bed and right after waking up in the morning and when you come home from work.

 House training is not so hard if you take the time to do it right.
 Respect the puppy and be consistent.
 In just one week you can have a house-trained dog.

 If you’ve enjoyed reading this post about how to train a Pitbull Puppy and found our information useful, please use the social share buttons to help others find resources that could help them too.